Version 4.0, November 2015

 The Privacy Act only applies to personal information which is in a record.
 An exception to the meaning of a ‘record’ is anything kept in a library, art gallery, or museum for the purposes of reference, study or exhibition.
 Personal information which is kept for the purposes of reference, study or exhibition will not be subject to the Privacy Act.
 Examples include photographs of individuals used in an exhibition or letters containing personal information kept in the Museum’s collection.

 The Museum collects personal information about its employees, volunteers, interns, contractors, and Council or committee members.
 The purpose of collecting this information is to properly administer matters relating to a person’s employment or duties at the Museum.

-- Employee records will usually include personal details (such as addresses, next of kin etc), bank account details, tax file number, employment history, medical checks, leave and salary records.
+- Employee records usually include personal details (such as addresses, next of kin details), bank account details, tax file number, employment history, medical checks, leave, salary and superannuation records.
 Records may also be kept in relation to rehabilitation or worker’s compensation claims, discipline or code of conduct matters, and performance management.

-- Volunteers provide the Museum with their name, address, employment history and driver’s licence.
+- Volunteers provide the Museum with their name, address, employment history and a copy of their driver’s licence.
 This information is used to assess the suitability of people to become Museum volunteers.